-This device is experimental as of this writing, and the adv_jtag_bridge program does not include any special drivers for this TAP.
+This device is used in Actel FPGAs to give internal cores access to the chip's dedicated JTAG port, in the same way as the Xilinx BSCAN block.
+The adv_jtag_bridge program does not include any special drivers for this TAP, as none are necessary - the user need only use the correct DEBUG command.
 One of a wide range of IR values may be used as the DEBUG command in this core (the default is 0x44).
 The user must supply the correct value to enable the debug unit on the command line using the -c option.